trgcyln/wordpress-database-fixer/README.md

 #### This script will fix the following database symptoms and errors:

 1. PHP errors in your log: “WordPress database error: [Duplicate entry ‘0’ for key ‘PRIMARY’]”
-2. You trying to re-add the primary key with increment resulting in “#1075 – Incorrect table definition; there can be only one auto column and it must be defined as a key”
+2. "Incorrect table definition; there can be only one auto column and it must be defined as a key”
 3. Not able to create new pages, all pages have the Publish button replaced with Submit for review.
 No permalink, just “?preview=true”